 Reasons why the Venture Card might not be worth it for you

-The truly points-and-miles-savvy know that a good list of transfer partners is the best way to eke the most value out of your credit card rewards.
-And unfortunately, Capital One’s travel partners just don’t measure up to lists from American Express or Chase.
-The transfer value is low (2:1.5 for most partners, though the issuer recently upgraded some to a 1:1 rate), and there are no major U.S. airlines on the list.
+The truly points-and-miles-savvy know that a good list of transfer partners is the best way to get the most value out of your credit card rewards.
+Capital One’s travel partners don’t quite measure up to lists from American Express or Chase—though their recent updates, including three new airline partners and one new hotel partner, have brought some additional value.
+Further, Capital One has upgraded the transfer ratios of seven of their transfer partners to 1:1.

 The value for non-travel miles redemptions is low